 - The importance of the whole customer journey end to end

 - Market trends and drivers (such as digital and sustainability)

 - The critical need to enhance market resilience for innovation, visitor experience and product development.

 - Recovery and resilience, and the response to tourism's role in Scotland's net zero ambitions.

-The course content, case studies and speakers are customised to reflect the focus of specific markets, as outlined in the table below.
+The course content, case studies and speakers were customised to reflect the focus of specific markets.

 Wednesday 2 March Thursday 3 March Wednesday 16 March

 By enrolling on one of these 3-day courses, you will:

 - Develop skills, knowledge and insights to enhance Destination Leadership and Development.

 - Enhance individual, business, and destination leadership confidence and capabilities.